ishquark13/PES-FinalProject/README.md

 ## Learning and Theory:
 I learned plenty about how powerful this ARM chip really is, I didnt have any performance issues considering this project is computationally expensive.
+I also achieved my goal of utilizing this course to bolster my embedded DSP knowledge.

 ## Hardware:
-External Electret Microphone with additional hardware to compensate and condition the input signal into the ADC
+External Electret Microphone with additional hardware to compensate and condition the input signal into the ADC.

 ## Testing:
 Most of my rigorous testing came from ensuring the Hardware was capable of capturing an incoming audio